 What happens when you combine an Australian Shepherd with a Poodle?
-You end up with an Aussiedoodle, an adorably sweet spirit, active companion, and children-friendly dog.
+You end up with an Aussiedoodle, an adorably sweet spirit, an active companion, and a children-friendly dog.
 With two of the most intelligent dog breeds as parents, the Aussiedoodle is a brilliant pup who is incredibly affectionate, eager to learn, and easy to train.
 Like many other Doodle breeds, one significant benefit to the Aussiedoodle is it’s a low-shed breed.
 If you or a family member are susceptible to allergies caused by pets, you may be in the market for a hypoallergenic dog, like the Aussiedoodle.
 Do Aussiedoodles shed?
 Yes…and no, so let’s look at the truth underneath the fur.

 What is a hypoallergenic dog?

 A hypoallergenic dog is a low-shedding dog that is less likely to cause allergic reactions in allergy-prone individuals.
 The triggers for pet allergy sufferers are the protein particles in pet saliva and hair, and the results include itchy eyes, sneezing, runny nose, and serious asthma concerns.

 How do allergic reactions occur?
 When a dog licks himself, his saliva attaches to hair dander.
 When the hairs are shed from the dog, they fall into the environment.
 The same situation happens when a dog scratches or shakes herself.
 You can find loose fur all over the furniture, the floor, the carpeting, and even in the air.
 But if you own a hypoallergenic dog, you’re less likely to deal with these conditions.
 Hypoallergenic pups produce less dander and saliva than other dog breeds, making these types of dogs ideal for allergy sufferers.